gvwilson/thirdbit/src/fiction/the-ball/index.md

 misses,
 and falls to the ground.
 Laughing,
-the other boy scrambles to his feet, pulls the girl to hers, and kisses her.
+that other boy scrambles to his feet and kisses the girl.
 Our boy wipes his sleeve across his face and walks away, already knowing that he will torture himself with this memory for the rest of his life.